 Youth perceptions of peace and security

 In 2011 we researched young women and men’s perspectives of peace and security in co-operation with the Nansen Dialogue Center (NDC) Sarajevo.
-Our report, Leaving the past behind; the perceptions of youth in BiH, shows that the younger generation are willing to question prejudices prevalent in wider society and are eager to break with the past.
+Our report, Leaving the past behind: the perceptions of youth in Bosnia and Herzegovina, showed that the younger generation are willing to question prejudices prevalent in wider society and are eager to break with the past.
 However, while young people can potentially play a constructive role in building a peaceful future for their country, they face huge challenges.
 Understanding these obstacles, as well as young people’s concerns and aspirations, is vital to build Bosnia and Herzegovina’s future resilience to conflict.
 The research formed part of the EU-funded ‘People’s Peacemaking Perspectives’ project.

 Deeper drivers of conflict

 In 2010, together with NDC Sarajevo, we assessed the impact of the political and economic stalemate on local communities and mapped out the deeper drivers of conflict that remain unaddressed.
-The report, The missing peace; the need for a long term strategy in BiH encourages the international community to look beyond the immediate deadlock, and ensure that their engagement helps to minimise longer-term threats to stability in the country.
+The report, The missing peace: the need for a long term strategy in Bosnia and Herzegovina, encourages the international community to look beyond the immediate deadlock and ensure that their engagement helps to minimise longer-term threats to stability in the country.

 Handbook on community policing